samarth-na/nvim/README.md

 ```

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view
-current plugin status.
+the current plugin status.
 Hit `q` to close the window.

+#### Read The Friendly Documentation

 Read through the `init.lua` file in your configuration folder for more
 information about extending and exploring Neovim.
 That also includes
 examples of adding popularly requested plugins.

+> [!NOTE]
+> For more information about a particular plugin check its repository's documentation.

 ### Getting Started